cola-GDS/GDS2926/cola_report.md

 The plots are:

-- The first row: a plot of the ECDF (Empirical cumulative distribution function) curves of the consensus matrix for each `k` and the heatmap of predicted classes for each `k`.
+- The first row: a plot of the ECDF (empirical cumulative distribution function) curves of the consensus matrix for each `k` and the heatmap of predicted classes for each `k`.
 - The second row: heatmaps of the consensus matrix for each `k`.